monikatarsisia/007011/README.md

 A program that downloads all .jpg images from a webpage.
 Every image that is downloaded will automatically be backed up in another directory locally using rsync.
 File :
   img_downloader.sh
+Scenario :
+-.
+Open the webpage
+-.
+Find all links with a .jpg format
+-.
+Download all the images
+-.
+Save the images to the current folder
+-.
+Sync the downloaded image to a folder named ‘back up’ and delete the source file -.
+While syncing, filter the files.
+Moved all the images (files with .jpg format) and    exclude the files with .sh format